 According to Antaeus co-artistic directors Bill Brochtrup and Kitty Swink, ““We love finding hidden gems — classic plays that seem unknown but cry out to be seen.
 Diana is a romantic comedy with a biting humor and a message about the one percent and the inequality of women and the underclass that is absolutely vital for our times.”

-Abigail Marks stars in the title role, as Diana Massingberd.
-In the Antaeus tradition known as “partner casting,” John Bobek and Brian Tichnell alternate as the charming (but cash-strapped) aristocrat Captain Bretherton who pursues Diana — but is he attracted to her, or to her supposed wealth?
-Tony Amendola and John Apicella play Diana’s other suitor, self-made businessman Sir Jabez Grinley, whose riches were made on the backs of low-wage earners.
-Also in the ensemble are Rhonda Aldrich and Eve Gordon, doubling as aristocratic Mrs. Cantalupe and nasty Dobson’s overseer Miss Pringle; Erin Barnes and Cindy Nguyen, Kendra Chell and Krystel Roche, Kristen Ariza and Desiree Mee Jung, and Shannon Lee Clair and Jazzlyn K. Luckett as Diana’s fellow shop assistants at Dobson’s Drapery Emporium: Kitty, Miss Morton, Miss Jay and Miss Smithers; Elyse Mirto and Lynn Milgrim as Mrs. Whyte-Fraser and Old Lady; and Ben Atkinson and Paul Stanko as Police Constable Fellowes and a waiter.
+Abigail Marks stars in the title role, as Diana Massingberd, opposite John Bobek as the charming (but cash-strapped) aristocrat Captain Bretherton who pursues her — but is he attracted to Diana, or to her supposed wealth?
+In the Antaeus tradition known as “partner casting,” Tony Amendola and John Apicella alternate as Diana’s other suitor, self-made businessman Sir Jabez Grinley, whose riches were made on the backs of low-wage earners; Rhonda Aldrich and Eve Gordon double as aristocratic Mrs. Cantalupe and nasty Dobson’s overseer Miss Pringle; Erin Barnes and Cindy Nguyen, Kendra Chell and Krystel Roche, Kristen Ariza and Desiree Mee Jung, and Shannon Lee Clair and Jazzlyn K. Luckett share the roles of Diana’s fellow shop assistants at Dobson’s Drapery Emporium: Kitty, Miss Morton, Miss Jay and Miss Smithers; Elyse Mirto and Lynn Milgrim partner as Mrs. Whyte-Fraser and Old Lady; and Ben Atkinson and Paul Stanko play both Police Constable Fellowes and a waiter.

 The creative team includes scenic designer Nina Caussa, costume designer A Jeffrey Schoenberg, lighting designer Karyn D. Lawrence, sound designer Jeff Gardner, props designer Katie Iannitello and accent coach Nike Doukas.
 The production stage manager is Heather Gonzalez.